 Adoption Tax Credit Headquarters

 Families that adopt a child with special needs from foster care, which means any child that receives a monthly subsidy (90%+ of children adopted from foster care), do not have to have paid anything for their adoption in order to get the tax credit.
 With domestic infant and international adoptions, adoptive parents must be able to document qualified adoption expenses.

 The federal Adoption Tax Credit was a refundable credit for 2010 and 2011 but is no longer refundable.

-- Adoption Tax Credit 2017 (1 hr radio interview with experts)
+- Adoption Tax Credit Course (1 hr interview with experts)

-- 8 Facts You Must Know about the Adoption Tax Credit (blog)
+- 8 Facts You Must Know about the Adoption Tax Credit (blog post)

 - Top Ten Tips for Avoiding Delays When Filing for the Adoption Tax Credit (fact sheet)